 - 1/2 cup packed basil leaves

-- Preheat oven to 400 degrees F. Line tomatoes onto a baking tray.
-Drizzle with olive oil and sprinkle salt and black pepper over the tomatoes.
-Roast for 30-40 minutes.
+- Preheat the oven to 400 degrees F. Arrange tomato halves onto a baking sheet.
+Drizzle with olive oil, then sprinkle with salt and black pepper.
+Roast tomatoes for 40-45 minutes.

 - Meanwhile, place a dutch oven or large pot over medium heat.
-Add 1 tablespoon of olive oil.
-Throw in the sliced onion and a pinch of salt.
-Cook for 30 minutes.
-Stir frequently to avoid an uneven cook and sticking.
+Add 1 tablespoon of oil and add the onion with a pinch of salt.
+Cook the onions for 30 minutes, stirring occasionally for an even cook.
+Add a bit of water to the onions if they begin to stick.

 Did you try out this Vegan Roasted Tomato Basil Soup recipe?